sirMackk/wiregate/README.md

 INFO[2020-09-15T16:08:17-07:00] Successfully registered beat for pubkey itqZxy1VH5NlqGdZvVy02VsJLGqpVlhAoNpXmFKt60E= request by 192.168.1.138:56054
 ```

-You can now send data securely between all hosts that are part of the VPN.
+6. That's it!
+The two computers can now talk securely.

 ## Troubleshooting